bertofurth/Seagate-Central-Debian/README.md

 Seagate Central to find it's IP address.
 The tool should indicate that there is a device with a "Seagate" MAC address and this is most likely the Seagate Central.

-There is a command line tool called "nmap" that can also be used to search for hosts on the local network that are offering an ssh service on port 22.

-In the following example the local network segment has address 192.168.1.X so we use the following form of nmap command.
-Substitute your own local IP subnet address.

-    nmap -p 22 192.168.1.0/24

-This command will report the IP and MAC addresses of all devices on the local network segment with an ssh service available.
-One of the listed hosts should look similar to the following and will indicate the IP address of the Seagate Central

-    Nmap scan report for 192.168.1.58
-    Host is up (0.00014s latency).

-    PORT   STATE SERVICE
-    22/tcp open  ssh
-    MAC Address: 00:10:75:XX:XX:XX (Segate Technology)

 In some rare cases, the unit's ethernet interface may not work after rebooting just after an upgrade.
 Try power cycling the unit, wait for the status LED